olipratt/hashdeps/README.md

 - checkout the original branch
 - build again with the code exactly as it was before.

-Since Git commits don't include file timstamps, the checkout of the original branch sets the modification times of any changed files to the current time, so the build through `make` will still trigger rebuilds.
+Since Git commits don't include file timestamps, the checkout of the original branch sets the modification times of any changed files to the current time, so the build through `make` will still trigger rebuilds.

 ### CI System Caching/Passing Built Objects Between Instances